 Though I have not gotten many complaints, some may think my work reflects badly on the Christian faith.
 Remember that this is simply the work of a layman.
 I discovered the pattern on my first reading of the Old Testament.
 There are many other apologetic arguments produced by professionals and scholars.
 If you go before God on Judgment Day and say I read an essay on some guy's personal web site and it turned me off to Christianity, God may say you failed to seriously search for his truth.

 Of course I would love to have you link to this page, but if you are not Catholic perhaps you do not want to link to Catholic pages.
 I can understand that.
-So I have set up two mere-Christianity versions of this web page that you link to without any Catholic influence.
+So I have set up other mere-Christianity versions of this web page that you link to without any Catholic influence.

 I have a couple of other web pages on the Bible that I think are pretty amazing.
 There has been some controversy on the differences between the genealogies and Nativity stories of Matthew and Luke.
 This has been something of a mystery for almost two thousand years.
 I suggest a simple solution, Matthew was writing to Christians who converted from Judaism, while Luke was writing to a Roman official.
 The differences are just what one would expect if both writers were carefully picking what to write about from a set of true events and they did not want to upset their respective audiences.
 Check it out, the genealogy web site, the Nativity web site.

 If you want more evidence that the Bible is from God, check out New Testament 3 digit numbers, squares and triangles.
 It turns out that there are five three digit numbers in the New Testament that are probably ment to be taken as exact and all of them are squares or triangular numbers.
 Triangular numbers are like squares, but an equilateral triangle is used instead of a square.
 I calculate that the probability of this happening by chance is about one in 55 thousand.

 My index pages for more miracles and other articles with evidence or apologetics for God, Christianity, and the Catholic faith is here..